edoardodepiccoli/SQLegends-casino/README.md

 This is a database representing a casino agency.

-It written entirely in english and will be translated to italian soon.
+It is written entirely in english and will be translated to italian soon.